openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 NAT & Floating IPs
 ~~~~~~~~~~~~~~~~~~

-At the current time OpenStack Neutron does not provide any facility to support
+At the current time OpenStack Networking does not provide any facility
-any flavor of NAT with IPv6.
-Unlike IPv4 there is no current embedded support
+to support any flavor of NAT with IPv6.
+Unlike IPv4 there is no
-for floating IPs with IPv6.
-It is assumed that the IPv6 addressing amongst the
+current embedded support for floating IPs with IPv6.
+It is assumed
-tenants are using GUAs with no overlap across the tenants.
+that the IPv6 addressing amongst the tenants are using GUAs with no
+overlap across the tenants.

 Security considerations
 -----------------------